Casino Workers Get MCS from Pesticides

 The San Francisco Examiner published a major article about four employees whose lives were permanently ruined by the casino incident.
 All four were card dealers in the same section of the large casino by Lake Tahoe.

 Their symptoms were typical for MCS, including problems concentrating, respiratory problems, dizziness and intolerance to a wide range of chemical products.
 Some also had seizures.

 The relations between the employees and the casino were now frosty.
 The employees believed what happened was a botched pesticide application.
 The casino was having problems with roaches and had sprayed the areas around the card pits every other week.
+Apparently the ventilation system wasn’t sufficient.
 The casino denied any wrongdoing and hired a consulting firm that blamed the problem on “stress,” and “fear of the unknown” as major factors.

 The medical community was divided.
 Two physicians supported the pesticide theory and tried to help the sick workers.
 But others were dismissive.
 One of the sick workers was told at the local hospital that “Shaking is not going to kill you.
 Get dressed and get out of here.”

-The ex-employees had already tried filing federal workers compensation claims, but they were all rejected after a report by two physicians failed to support their case.
+The ex-employees tried filing federal workers compensation claims, but they were all rejected after a report by two physicians failed to support their case.

 Mysterious Ailment Hits Casino Workers, Mark Evans, San Francisco Chronicle, April 6, 1990.